SPacheco64/SPacheco64.github.io/README.md

 Tech Used:
 - HTML5
 - SCSS
-- Bootstrap 4.6
+- Bootstrap
 - JavaScript
 - jQuery
 - PHP
-- Animations
+- CSS Animations

 Site Breakdown:
 - Responsive header containing anchor tags that lead users to the three main sections on the page: Personal Projects; About Me; Contact Form